- Panama kayak adventure

 Visitors to the Colon Province are often pleasantly surprised by the friendliness of the people in the rural area, and particularly those who inhabit the small islands in the Costa Arriba region.
 This is where Mamey Island is located just 200 meters from shore, and where you can enjoy a truly delightful kayaking adventure.

-We will pick you up at your Panama City hotel lobby at 7:00 AM and head northeast reaching La Guaira two hours later.
-It is from there that we can pack our kayaks with gear and warm up by paddling over to nearby Isla Grande.
+We will pick you up at your Panama City hotel at 7:00 AM and head northeast reaching La Guaira two hours later.
+From there, we can prepare our kayaks with gear and warm up by paddling over to the nearby Isla Grande in what will surprise you, turn out as one of the best Panama Kayak Adventure .
 We stop for lunch at this gorgeous spot, do a some stretching, and even take some time to check out the charming little town.
 When we are done with Isla Grande we turn our attention to Mamey Island.

-Along the way we pass Cabra and Linton Islands, and may have some time to explore the coral reefs, mangroves, and some coastal areas of the island before heading ashore and setting up camp around 4:00 PM.
-By 6:00 PM that evening we will all be relaxing around a cozy camp fire and getting rested for our next day of paddling.
+Along the way we will paddle by Cabra and Linton, which are other small Panama Islands Caribbean.
+We may have some time to explore the coral reefs, mangroves, and some coastal areas of nearby islands before heading ashore and setting up camp around 4:00 PM.
+By 6:00 PM that evening we will all be relaxing around a cozy camp fire and getting rest for our next day of paddling.

 A Day Around Mamey Island